rushil-ambati/asm-hello-world/README.md

 ## Compilation and Usage
 This is also outlined in the preamble before the code, but:
-- To assemble (using nasm, `sudo apt install nasm` on debian based systems):
+- To assemble (using nasm 32-bit, `sudo apt install nasm` on debian based systems):
 ```bash
 nasm -f elf32 -o hello_world.o  hello_world.asm
 ```